-Masonic ritual is filled with metaphors - the 'esoteric stuff', like the lessons in morality that you've heard me talk about in some of my previous 'nuggets'.
-I recall that when I was a much younger and a rather inexperienced Mason I really had no idea what true words of wisdom and meaning the degree lectures were supposed to impart.
+Masonic ritual is filled with metaphors - the 'esoteric stuff', like the lessons in morality that you've heard me talk about in many of the 'nuggets' I've created over the last 11 years.
+I recall, nearly forty years ago, when I was a much younger and a very inexperienced Mason; I really had no idea what true words of wisdom and meaning the several lectures of our degrees were supposed to impart.

-After I advanced through the degrees, and my brain was no longer on 'overload' from all the ritual I had absorbed, I began to seek more information about those true 'secrets' of Masonry that the older, more enlightened Brethren, were talking about.
+After I advanced through the degrees, and my brain was no longer on 'overload' from all the ritual I had absorbed, I began to seek more information about those true 'secrets' of Masonry that the older, more enlightened, Brethren were talking about.
 I discovered that what I had accepted as my idea of Freemasonry was made up of the 'secrets' that I was keeping within my heart.
 But what a terrible waste!
 Why should I keep all those great lessons of Freemasonry to myself?
 Why not share what I had learned with my Brethren?

-So, tonight I bring you a gift....something that is found everywhere, but occupies no space.
+So, I bring you a gift....something that is found everywhere, but takes up no space.
 We can measure it, but we can't see it, or touch it.
-You can kill it, but you can never change it.
+Oh, you can kill it, but you can never change it.
 You use it up every day, yet I doubt most people can define it!
-Yes...it's 'TIME'.
+Yes...my gift is....'TIME'.

-Webster's says that Time is 'a component of the measuring system used to sequence events, to compare the durations of events and the intervals between them, and to quantify the motion of objects.
+Webster's says that Time is 'a component of the measuring system used to sequence events, to compare the durations of events and the intervals between them, and to quantify the motion of objects'.
 Allow me to translate...time is that thing we just never seem to have enough of because the minutes and hours pass so quickly now that we have reached this stage of our lives.
-If you ever watched the soap opera 'Days of our Lives' on television (and I'll not ask for a show of hands on that...) but if you did, surely you'll remember the shows opening admonition, recited by McDonald Carey....'Like sands through the hourglass...so are the days of our lives'.
-It's funny how when you're growing up everyone says....'just wait until you're older'...but, you can't wait, it's too far off in the future.
+If you ever watched the soap opera 'Days of our Lives' on television (and I'll not ask for a show of hands on that...) but if you did, surely you'll remember the opening admonition that said...
+'Like sands through the hourglass...so are the days of our lives'.
+This November that show will have been on the air for 50 years.
+It's funny how when you're growing up all of your elders say.... 'just wait until you're older'...but, you can't wait, it's too far off in the future.
 Oh, Really?

-You know this watch I have on my wrist is designed to keep accurate time to 1 second in every 20 years...but I think at this point in my life I can afford to lose a second in 20 years and not be too concerned.
+The watch I wear on my wrist is designed to keep accurate time to 1 second in every 20 years...but I think at this point in my life I can afford to lose a second in 20 years and not be too concerned.
 We have become a society of time conscious people.
-The National Institute of Standards and Technology in Colorado is home to the primary time and frequency standard for the US....a cesium based atomic laser clock that has an accuracy of 5 x 10-16, which means it will neither gain nor lose a second in more than 60 million years!
-So much for my cheap watch!
+The National Institute of Standards and Technology in Colorado is home to the primary time and frequency standard for the US.
+The best cesium oscillators (such as the one used at the Institute) can produce frequency intervals with a certainty of 3×10^{-16} , which translates to a time error of about 0.03 nanoseconds per day, or about one second in 100 million years!
+So much for my cheap wristwatch!
 We have become so exacting about time...and for what purpose?
+Now that we have the ability to measure our time in such small segments, do we use it more wisely?
+I think not!